 Abstract

-Power-synchronization control (PSC) and vector current control (VCC), the latter including cascaded outer loops, are, respectively, considered to be grid-forming and grid-following schemes.
+The power-synchronization control (PSC) and vector current control (VCC), the latter including cascaded outer loops, are, respectively, considered to be grid-forming and grid-following schemes.
 They have significant structural differences.
 Despite that, it is here shown that the two schemes can be unified by making a series of minor modifications to PSC.
 This results in a universal controller, allowing various combinations of the two schemes to be explored.
-Fundamentally, it allows PSC to be used as guideline for a robust VCC design, permitting stable and well-performing operation irrespective of the grid strength.
+Fundamentally, it allows PSC to be used as a guideline for a robust VCC design, permitting stable and well-performing operation irrespective of the grid strength.

 Original language | English |